Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet4.WebForms/readme.txt

    compression) and `MinifiedAndCompressedXhtmlMasterPage` (supports XHTML minification and HTTP compression).

-   Сlasses of the Web Forms pages and master pages cannot be used together.
+   Classes of the Web Forms pages and master pages cannot be used together.

    =============
    RELEASE NOTES